toshi-o/ffxiv-discord-rpc/statusicons/class/readme.md

-Status/class icons are ripped from the game files.
+Status icons are ripped from the game files.

 I don't know if that's bad or anything but if it is then let me know.